 Noninvasive positive pressure ventilation during sleep can provide ventilatory support and treat sleep apnea associated with neuromuscular disorders, chest wall disorders, and central hypoventilation.
 With progressive neuromuscular disorders, full-time mechanical ventilatory support is often required.
 Pts with respiratory drive disorders may benefit from phrenic nerve or diaphragm pacing.

-Hyperventilation is caused by ventilation in excess of requirements based on ...
+Hyperventilation is caused by ventilation ...